I never expected that Sasha Conlan would become my best friend.

 Me: A friend recently commented that you seem to have a very glamorous life.
 What do you think?

 Sasha: (long pause, serious face)...you know what, I can see why some people would think that, I really can.
-Food is fun and kinda sexy and it's the sector my company's in.
-It's a bit like the restaurant business, which also looks pretty glamorous.
+Food is fun and can look pretty glamorous.
 Unfortunately, it's not.
 The hard graft is enormous; we are one of many online food companies in the market so competition is intense.
 I have to be better than everyone out there, every day.
 Unique, genuinely high quality products are really hard to source and involve a lot of research, travel and bureaucracy to bring in to Singapore.
 Warehousing fresh food, limiting wastage, on-time deliveries, fleet maintenance, recruitment and training, employment passes, inventory, taxation, constantly re-investing, the balance sheet... it's painstaking work.
 The travel?
 Well, you have my thoughts on that already - in reality, it's not always fun or successful, and comes at a personal price to the family.

 After many years working as a lawyer in London, this was definitely a very personal passion project rather than a route to make my fortune.
-I run a tight ship, and I think it's true to say we have a pretty normal, non-designer lifestyle.
+I run a tight ship, and I think it's true to say we have a pretty normal (albeit very blessed) lifestyle.
 Just take a look at the banger I'm still driving after 11 years!
 Same financial worries as everyone else, same concerns about my teens and their lives, my ageing folks at home, the future.
 But I love it, almost every minute of it.

 Me: I guess I see all this first hand, and I know exactly how difficult it can be for you, but I couldn't imagine you doing anything different.
 Does it ever cross your mind to move on to something else?